Video can be powerful for a business.

 Healthcare Video Strategy

 Before we get to some video ideas, it's important to first understand why a patient would need care.
-By doing this, we can create some objectives that our videos need to speak to.
-Typically, healthcare can be divided into three categories.
+By doing this, we can create objectives that our videos need to speak to.
+Typically, healthcare can be divided into three categories:

 Emergency care involves care that is unexpected.
-Two places for this would be the emergency room and urgent care.
-For the emergency room, patients will almost always go to what is closest.
+Two places for this would be the emergency room or department and urgent care.
+For emergencies, patients will almost always go to what is closest.
 For urgent care, patients often have more time to decide and will go to someone they trust.
-You can use video to help build trust and create awareness of your emergency services.
+You can use video to help build trust and create awareness of your emergency and walk-in services.

-Elective care includes procedures like knee replacements or the delivery of your baby.
-Patients seeking elective care will often take their time researching their options.
-Most often the quality and reputation of the hospital makes their decision.
-Word of mouth also plays a role here.
-Video is extremely effective in marketing your elective care services and does a great job of communicating the quality of your services.
+Elective care includes procedures like knee replacements.
+Patients seeking elective care will often take their time researching their options, which makes video extremely effective in marketing your elective care services and communicating their quality.
 By integrating video into your marketing services, you can build the trust, awareness and reputation it takes to sway someone’s decision.

-Preventive care services include care like annual physicals and screenings.
+Preventive care includes care like annual physicals and screenings.
 Patients in this category are often looking for a provider that makes them feel safe and comfortable.
-Video can help create trust with your patients by introducing physicians through video.
-You can also use video here to encourage patients to attend annual cancer screenings such as mammograms.
+Video can help create trust with your patients by introducing physicians and “humanizing” them.
+You can also use video to encourage patients to attend annual cancer screenings such as mammograms.

 Healthcare Video Marketing Objectives

-In a traditional business, your objective is almost always to increase sales.
-You usually do this indirectly by focusing on key objectives you identify in customer profiling.
-Working through our patient profiles above, we can very clearly identify three goals that our videos should speak to:
+In a traditional business, the marketing objective is almost always to increase sales.
+You usually do this indirectly by focusing on key customer motivators you identify in your customer profiling.
+Healthcare marketing is different.

 - Build Patient Trust